rickmiddleton/QAD-simulations/README.md

 - an XY plot of the trajectories of all particles

 ### Running qad_analysis.py will produce an analysis folder containing: <br>
-- Plots and CSVs of avg speed, helicty, mean particle distace, alfven speedf, curvature and sphericity
+- Plots and CSVs of avg speed, helicty, mean particle distace, alfven speed, curvature and sphericity
 - Plots of the Peaks of activity, and a manual plot - last 30 frames of simulation if unselected

 ### Runnting qad_animation.py will produce: <br>